Mendy5/Udacity_Project_Capstone/README.md

 ## Project Motivation
 The project aims to build a model for finding the best offer to the target demographic groups.
 Try to figure out the questions below:
+1. Which groups of customer respond best to the offers
+2. Predict if customers will use the offers
+3. Predict what offer types these customers would like

 ## File Description
 The data directory contains all the metadata files, including portfolio.json, profile.json and transcript.json.
 The Starbucks_Capstone_notebook is a draft now and showcases all the work related with the final models.